legerch/develop-memo/Documentations/Developpement/Git/git-commit-message.md

 ## 2.2.
 External apps

-Please refer to [list of apps][doc-ubuntu-packages] to get list of usefool tool for this behaviour.
+Please refer to [list of apps][doc-ubuntu-packages-git-ui] to get list of usefool tool for this behaviour.

 # 3. Ressources